 - Free bill pay

-EverBank is the place to go for high-interest checking.
-Their first-year bonus APR of 0.95% on all balances is about 15 times the national average.
-Use this checking account like a savings account and set up transfers or a partial direct deposit into this account.
+TIAA is the place to go for high-interest checking.
+They have a first-year bonus APY of 1.21%.
+You can use this checking account like a savings account and set up transfers or a partial direct deposit into it.
 With the mobile app, you can deposit checks, pay bills, or check your balance on the go.

-If you can maintain a $5,000 account balance, EverBank will reimburse all of your ATM fees.
-If $5,000 is a bit steep, I would recommend going with a Capital One 360® account or Bank5 Connect to avoid ATM fees.
+If you can maintain a $5,000 account balance, TIAA will reimburse all of your ATM fees.
+If $5,000 is a bit steep, you could go with a Capital One 360® account or Bank5 Connect to avoid ATM fees.

 - $0 minimum balance to earn interest